-The Group foresees that the revenue from the energy saving business will remain at a low level in 2021 as the Group has already ceased the installation work at Suning stores.
+The Group foresees that the revenue from the energy saving business will remain at a low level during the year 2022 as the Group has already ceased the installation work at Suning stores.

-Looking forward, the Group will focus on its core electronic products segment and will continue to explore opportunities for new products and projects with existing and potential customers in Hong Kong, in the PRC and overseas to provide a better return to all shareholders.
+Going forward, we see both challenges and opportunities.
+The Group will focus on its core electronic products segment and will continue to explore opportunities for new products and projects with existing and potential customers in Hong Kong, in the PRC and overseas to provide a better return to all shareholders.